kandashi/kandashis-fluid-canvas/README.md

 Access this through the FluidCanvas control on the left side bar <img src=https://user-images.githubusercontent.com/1347785/122445505-87c96200-cf99-11eb-9a80-2d84eba53d90.png width="40" height="40">

+## Hotkeys (additive)
-Shift click to open the User Selection UI and use - or + to increase or decrease the intensity of the effect
+- Shift - opens the User Selection UI
+- -/+  increase/ decrease the intensity of the animation